thinus283-ux/LR/README.md

 > “Spacetime tells matter how to move; matter tells spacetime how to curve.”
 > — John Archibald Wheeler

-Baryonic matter does not merely occupy spacetime — it *excavates* it.
+Baryonic matter does not merely occupy spacetime — it *displaces* it.
 The **Exotic Displacement Field** is the single fundamental fabric of spacetime: a nearly incompressible relativistic superfluid.
 All geometry, curvature, dynamics, particles, and the arrow of time emerge from its displacement, thinning, vorticity, and non-linear hydrodynamic behavior.
 The theory is strictly minimal: one field, one action, no extra fundamental scalars or particles.

 ### Ontological Foundations